 Next, review your insurance policy carefully.
 Understand the specific coverage for plumbing-related issues, such as burst pipes, water leaks, or sewer backups.
 Take note of any deductibles like insurance deductibles, coverage limits, or exclusions that may apply to your claim.
 Knowing your policy beforehand will help you navigate the claims process more effectively.

 Contact your insurance provider as soon as possible to report the strata plumbing issue and initiate the claims process.
 Provide them with the necessary documentation, including the details of the incident and the supporting evidence you have gathered.
 Be prepared to answer any questions they may have and provide additional information if needed.
-Cooperate fully with the requests of your insurance company, such as scheduling an inspection or obtaining repair estimates from approved professionals.
+Cooperate fully with your insurance company’s requests, such as scheduling an inspection or obtaining repair estimates from approved professionals.
 Keep records of all communication and documentation throughout the claims process for reference.

 Consider hiring a reputable plumber to assess the damage and provide a detailed repair report or estimate if necessary.
 This information can further support your claim and ensure accurate reimbursement for significant repairs.
 Finally, follow up with your insurance provider regularly to track the progress of your claim.
 Stay engaged and promptly provide any additional information or documentation they may require.